 Pros: Excellent use of terrain.

-Absolutely perfect mix of open and wooded and long and short holes.
+Absolutely perfect mix of open, wooded, long and short.

 Other Thoughts: Love this course.
 Almost makes me want to move to the area so I can play it more often. #9 is one of my all time favs. #15 is the quintessential disc golf hole.

-There are two #3 (3a and 3b) and #9 has an alternate tee for the weak.
+There are two #3 (3a and 3b) and #9 also has an alternate tee (for the weak :D).